Maadi: Maadi today

 The oldest area in Maadi is El Sarayat, composed mostly of villas and low rise buildings.
 It is the most affluent part of Maadi along with the adjacent Degla area.
 These two areas are recognizable by the high number of roundabouts, quiet atmosphere and greenery.

 There are many flats in Maadi, mostly in lowrise buildings.
 There are several highrises along the Corniche by the river, as well as in the newer, eastern part of Maadi, known as Degla.

-The new Maadi areas include El-Laselky St. and the Autostrad, as well as Masaken El Arays, Saqr kuraish and the houses of the Kuwaiti company, and el basatin el sharkya. which is between saqr kuraish and the houses of the Kuwait company.
+The new Maadi areas include El-Laselky St. and the Autostrad, as well as Masaken El Arays, Saqr Kuraish and the houses of the Kuwaiti company, and El Basatin El Sharkya. which is between Saqr Kuraish and the houses of the Kuwait company.
 It is characterized by the large number of oil companies, most notably the Gulf of Suez Oil Company, as well as some other companies.

 The Arab region is also the most popular areas in Maadi and the Arab Maadi which is available from shops and crafts and various means of transport and its location, which connects all areas of Maadi.

-Maadi is the least densely populated district in Greater Cairo, and much of it is inhabited by well-to-do Egyptians, as well as expatriates, many of whom are connected with embassies, ambassadorial residences and international corporations located in Maadi.
+Maadi is the highest densely populated district in Greater Cairo, and much of it is inhabited by well-to-do Egyptians, as well as expatriates, many of whom are connected with embassies, ambassadorial residences and international corporations located in Maadi.
 The Cairo office for the USAID is also located in Maadi.

 Many streets in Maadi continue to have speed bumps as a traffic calming measure.